Pshy0/pshy_merge/README.md

 Available options are:
  - `--minimize`: The output script will have comments, empty lines, indentation and trailing spaces removed to make the output smaller.
- - `--localpshy`: Turn the pshy table into a local.
-This will improve performances but also make some functions unavailable.